ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 ## General impression

 **I have enjoyed reading the manuscript as it is well written and the study presents interesting findings.
-The ongoing deforestation of Madagascar's natural forest is certainly a subject worthy of investigation and relevant to policy makers in Madagascar, to NGO's and scientists studying nature conservation, tropical ecology, land use change, rural development etc. However, I have some concerns about the advances made in this manuscript compared to previous studies and the lack of validation of the forest/non-forest classification.
+The ongoing deforestation of Madagascar's natural forest is certainly a subject worthy of investigation and relevant to policy makers in Madagascar, to NGO's and scientists studying nature conservation, tropical ecology, land use change, rural development etc.**

+We thank Reviewer 1 for this positive comment underlying the importance of our study.

+**However, I have some concerns about the advances made in this manuscript compared to previous studies and the lack of validation of the forest/non-forest classification.
 In the manuscript, two existing forest cover products are combined to study forest cover change in an extended period of time.
-The techniques used to combine the products and to fill cloud cover gaps are well established and there is no validation of the newly developed forest cover maps, not by field measurements (ground truth) and neither by other means (e.g. high resolution aerial photography, above ground biomass maps, lidar data).
-That the deforestation trend found here corresponds closely to the trend reported in previous studies should therefore be no surprise, as roughly the same data and analysis were used.
-While the socio-economic drivers of the observed deforestation and the implications for the biodiversity of Madagascar are shortly discussed, additional information about these drivers and implications that would enhance the impact of the manuscript are not presented.
-Extending the period of forest cover change and analyzing trends in deforestation on Madagascar is a relevant scientific exercise, but without additional validation or secondary data, this manuscript is presently not suited for an international journal in the discipline of conservation biology.**
+The techniques used to combine the products and to fill cloud cover gaps are well established and there is no validation of the newly developed forest cover maps, not by field measurements (ground truth) and neither by other means (e.g. high resolution aerial photography, above ground biomass maps, lidar data).**

+The same remark was made by Review 2 in the first round of review.
+We copy here our answer which has been accepted by Reviewer 2:

+A whole paragraph (section 4.1) discuss the accuracy of our results.
+In particular, we recognize that a proper accuracy assessment of our forest cover change maps should be performed to better estimate the uncertainty surrounding our forest cover change estimates in Madagascar from year 2000 [@Olofsson2013; @Olofsson2014].
+Collecting enough suitable data, using for example the results of the photo-interpretation of very high resolution satellite images as ground "truth", would require a large amour of additional work and is out of the scope of our study.
+In place, we decided to report the results of previous studies regarding the accuracy of Hansen's tree cover loss data in Sub-Saharan Africa [@Verhegghen2016; @Tyukavina2015].
+In particular, we report the large amount of false-negatives (non-detected deforestation) in the tree cover loss product and discuss this limitation:

+"In another study assessing the accuracy of the tree cover loss product across the tropics [@Tyukavina2015], authors reported 4% of false positives and 48% of false negatives in Sub-Saharan Africa.
+They showed that 85% of missing loss occurred on the edges of other loss patches.
+This means that tree cover loss might be underestimated in Sub-Saharan Africa, probably due to the prevalence of small-scale disturbance which is hard to map at 30 m, but that areas of large-scale deforestation are well identified and spatial variability of the deforestation is well represented."

+**That the deforestation trend found here corresponds closely to the trend reported in previous studies should therefore be no surprise, as roughly the same data and analysis were used.**

+We agree with Reviewer 1 that it is not a big surprise to have equivalent results to Harper et al. 2007 over the periods 1953-2000 as we have only resampled and corrected Harper's maps on this period.
+But the data and method we have used to derive forest cover change maps on the period 2000-2014 are completely different from those used in @MEFT2009 and @ONE2015.
+From 2000 to 2014 (see Tab.
+2 and Tab.
+3), we are comparing deforestation estimates derived from the tree cover loss product (our study) to deforestation estimates derived from the classification of multi-date satellite images [@MEFT2009; @ONE2015].
+We obtained different annual deforested area and deforestation rate estimates, but the deforestation trend was the same between studies, with a progressive increase of the deforestation after 2005.

+**While the socio-economic drivers of the observed deforestation and the implications for the biodiversity of Madagascar are shortly discussed, additional information about these drivers and implications that would enhance the impact of the manuscript are not presented.**

+We have made our best to discuss the implications of our results on conservation and development strategies in Madagascar in sections 4.2 and 4.3 of our manuscript.
+In these sections, we also discuss the socio-economic drivers of deforestation in Madagascar, underlying the proximate causes of deforestation (slash-and-burn agriculture and pasture) and the underlying causes of deforestation (demographic explosion and weak governance).
+We also demonstrate that human activities since the 1950s have profoundly impacted the natural tropical forests and that conservation and development programs in Madagascar have failed to stop deforestation in the recent years.

+**Extending the period of forest cover change and analyzing trends in deforestation on Madagascar is a relevant scientific exercise, but without additional validation or secondary data, this manuscript is presently not suited for an international journal in the discipline of conservation biology.**

+See our previous answer about the accuracy assessment, we address this point in our paper (section 4.1, second paragraph).

 ## Specific comments